OCA/social/mass_mailing_custom_unsubscribe/README.rst

 - Choose which mailing lists are not cross-unsubscriptable when unsubscribing from a different one.
-- Know why and when a contact as been unsubscribed from a mass mailing.
+- Know why and when a contact has been unsubscribed from a mass mailing.

 Configuration
 =============